xapple/forest_puller/NOTES.md

 # TODO

+* The area comparison graph has a different country order: fix.

 * Write up introduction and methods.

-* The sub-plots in "Comparison of total forest area" should be ordered in alphabetical order of country name.
-   This is already the case for the other comparison plots.
-   The order must be in the df used by the class AreaComparison.

 * Reset the history of the puller_cache repository for faster downloads.